Datahenge/btu/docs/installation.md

 ----

 ### Part Two: BTU Scheduler (the Linux daemon)
-This is the *back end* application.
-It's an "always on" Linux daemon, responsible for scheduling your Tasks and communicating with both Frappe and Python RQ.
+This is the *backend* application.
+It is "always on" Linux daemon that you install on your Frappe web server.
+The Scheduler is responsible for monitoring the Tasks, placing them into Queues at the correct datetime, and performing some light communication with the Frappe web server and Python RQ.

-The scheduler is provided as a 64-bit Linux binary executable.
+Unlike Frappe Apps, this Scheduler is a 64-bit Linux binary executable.
 It does not require Python, Frappe, or any 3rd party libraries or dependencies.

+#### Instructions:

-##### 1. Download the binary executable file.
+##### 1. Download the binary executable file from GitHub.
 The latest versions can be found [on the 'Releases' web page](https://github.com/Datahenge/btu_scheduler_daemon/releases)

 ##### 2. Save the binary file.